ExCEL Career Plan

 studying abroad or interning your junior or senior years.
 Write a

-resume using the Career Center's resume writing tip sheets and website.
+resume using the Career Center's tip sheets and website.
 Have the draft critiqued by Career Center staff.
 Use

 FOCUS, the online career guidance program, to help you plan your career steps.
 Log in to the